-Open-ended neural text generation with Transformer (Vaswani et al., 2017) is an indispensable component in various natural language applications, such as story generation (Fan et al., 2018), contextual text completion (Radford et al., 2019), and dialogue systems (Su et al., 2021g).
-However, the conventional approach of training a language model with maximum likelihood estimation (MLE) and decoding the most likely sequence is often not sufficient (Holtzman et al., 2020; Welleck et al., 2020).
-Specifically, this modelling formulation often leads to the problem of degeneration, i.e. the generated texts from the language model tend to be dull and contain undesirable repetitions at different levels (e.g., token-, phrase-, and sentence-level) (Dinan et al., 2019).
-To alleviate this problem, previous solutions modify the decoding strategy by sampling from less likely vocabularies (Fan et al., 2018; Holtzman et al., 2020).
-While reducing the generated repetition, these sampling methods introduce another critical problem (semantic inconsistency)-the sampled text tends to diverge from or even contradict to the original semantics defined by the human-written prefix (Basu et al., 2021).
-Another approach addresses the degeneration problem by modifying the model's output vocabulary distribution with unlikelihood training (Welleck et al., 2020).
+Open-ended neural text generation with Transformer [48] is an indispensable component in various natural language applications, such as story generation [10], contextual text completion [34], and dialogue systems [44].
+However, the conventional approach of training a language model with maximum likelihood estimation (MLE) and decoding the most likely sequence is often not sufficient [13, 50].
+Specifically, this modelling formulation often leads to the problem of degeneration, i.e., the generated texts from the language model tend to be dull and contain undesirable repetitions at different levels (e.g., token-, phrase-, and sentence-level) [7].
+To alleviate this problem, previous solutions modify the decoding strategy by sampling from less likely vocabularies [10, 13].
+While reducing the generated repetition, these sampling methods introduce another critical problem (semantic inconsistency)-the sampled text tends to diverge from or even contradict to the original semantics defined by the human-written prefix [2].
+Another approach addresses the degeneration problem by modifying the model's output vocabulary distribution with unlikelihood training [50].

-In this work, we argue that the degeneration of neural language models stems from the anisotropic distribution of token representations, i.e. their representations reside in a narrow subset of the entire space (Ethayarajh, 2019; Dong et al., 2021; Su et al., 2021c).
-In Figure 1(a), we showcase a cosine similarity matrix of token representations (taken from the final layer of the Transformer) produced by GPT-2.
+In this work, we argue that the degeneration of neural language models stems from the anisotropic distribution of token representations, i.e., their representations reside in a narrow subset of the entire space [9, 8, 40].
+In Figure 1(a), we showcase a cosine similarity matrix of token representations (taken from the output layer of the Transformer) produced by GPT-2.
 We see that the cosine similarities between tokens within a sentence are over 0.95, meaning that these representations are close to each other.
-Such high similarity is undesirable as it can naturally cause the model to generate repetitive tokens at different steps, leading to degeneration.
-In an ideal setting, the token representations of the model should follow an isotropic distribution, i.e. the token similarity matrix should be sparse and the representations of distinct tokens should be discriminative as shown in Figure 1(b).
+Such high similarity is undesirable as it can naturally cause the model to generate repetitive tokens at different steps.
+In an ideal setting, the token representations should follow an isotropic distribution, i.e., the token similarity matrix should be sparse and the representations of distinct tokens should be discriminative as shown in Figure 1(b).
 Moreover, during decoding, the sparseness of token similarity matrix of the generated text should be preserved to avoid model degeneration.